LSBF in the Headlines

 LSBF Wins Queens awards

 LSBF has been featured in top UK publications after being presented with the 2013 Queen's Award for Enterprise.
-Publications such as the Financial Times mentioned LSBF as one of the UK companies who have been recognised for their exceptional contribution to the British economy.
+Publications such as the Financial Times and The London Gazette mentioned LSBF as one of the UK companies who have been recognised for their exceptional contribution to the British economy.

 Online news sites, such as Yahoo News and ThePieNews featured articles about the developments and business achievements that led LSBF to win the accolade.